rrobertobt/my-notes/linux/fedora.md

 ### NVIDIA graphics cards drivers

-In case you have and NVIDA graphics card on your system, it's recommended to install the proprietary drivers to get better performance.
+If you have a NVIDIA graphics card on your system, it's recommended to install the proprietary drivers to get better performance.

 To install the driver (kernel module) run: